Legislature OKs vouchers for all students to use for private, parochial schools

 "What I do believe will happen, however, is an opportunity will be given to students who may want to go to that private school, may want to attend a school that is out of their reach to do,'' he said.
 "Frankly I think that's something we should all be very encouraging of if they're desirous to do so.''

 Boyer, however, said it is misleading to say the dollars go only for private and parochial schools.
-He said parents can also use it to put their children in "micro schools'' they set up set up by parents or even home schooling.
+He said parents can also use the money to put their children in "micro schools'' set up by parents, or for home schooling.

-The measure, which already has been approved by the House, now goes to Gov. Doug Ducey who has signed every voucher expansion bill that has reached his desk since taking office in 2015.
+The measure, already approved by the House, now goes to Republican Gov. Doug Ducey, who has signed every voucher expansion bill that has reached his desk since taking office in 2015.

 Howard Fischer is a veteran journalist who has been reporting since 1970 and covering state politics and the Legislature since 1982.
 Follow him on Twitter at @azcapmedia or email azcapmedia@gmail.com.